-The Sample Preparation Network has three Working Groups (WG) that closely collaborate and organize activities such as publications in scientific journals, articles, news, stories and events in specialized forums such as "LCGC" and "The Analytical Scientist" science magazines, courses, special sessions in conferences and other events and actions.
-The three WGs are:
+The Sample Preparation Network has four Working Groups (WG) that closely collaborate and organize activities such as publications in scientific journals, articles, news, stories and events in specialized forums such as "The Analytical Scientist" science magazines, courses, special sessions in conferences and other events and actions.
+The four WGs are:

 Anyone interested in participating in these activities or in receiving news is welcome to become a regular member of the Sample Preparation Network.
 For more information on how to join the Sample Preparation Network as a regular member click here.

 Jonas Bergquist is Full Chair Professor in Analytical Chemistry and Neurochemistry at the Biomedical Centre, Department of Chemistry at Uppsala University, Sweden, Adjunct Professor in Pathology at the Department of Pathology, School of Medicine, University of Utah, USA, and Distinguished Professor in Precision Medicine, Binzhou Medical University, Yantai, China.
 His group is continuously developing general analytical tools for molecular diagnostic screening and discovery of biomarkers of pathological states.